HKRAJESH-002/siem/README.md

 This system simulates:

-* SIEM tools
+* SIEM platforms
 * Intrusion Detection Systems (IDS)
-* Network monitoring tools used in real companies
+* Network monitoring tools used in enterprises

 ---